maxtxr/moast-dance-school/README.md

 MOAST is a dance school based in Portugal, offering classes from Hip-Hop and Breaking to Contemporary, Kizomba, and specialised training programmes.
 This website serves as the school's digital home, providing:

-- A full **class catalogue** with looping video previews and category filters.
+- A full **class catalogue** with looping video previews and category colour coding.
 - An interactive **weekly schedule** filterable by studio (Estúdio 1, Estúdio 2, Grémio).
 - A **merch showcase** combining a horizontal polaroid gallery with an integrated video trailer and a pricing table.
 - A **registration hub** linking to external Google Forms for trial classes and enrolment.